 In the event that a student is going to be absent from or late to school due to illness or other reasonable circumstances, the student's parent or guardian is to phone the school attendance office (895-6616) before 8:30 AM to inform the school of that expected absence or late arrival to school.
 The school administration has the right to determine whether or not that absence or late arrival is excusable or exempt.
-In addition, when the student returns to school from an absence, the parent or guardian must provide a written verification to the attendance office within two school days of the student's return.
+In the event of an illness, parents must call the school and inform the District of the student's illness and absence.
+For other absences, parents must provide written notice or a written excuse that states one of the reasons below for non-attendance.
 The note should include the following information:

 - 1. Student's full name and grade

 - 2. Date of return

 - 3. Date(s) of absence(s)

-- 4. Reason for absence(s)

-- 5. Signature of parent/guardian
+- 4. Reason for absence(s) - 5.
+Signature of parent/guardian